-Memory Hold-The-Door antiquarian and second hand book shop is no ordinary shop.
+Memory Hold-The-Door antiquarian and second-hand bookshop is no ordinary shop.
 Renowned for their extra-ordinary selection of Africana and other historical literature it also caters for the everyday readers who just want to lose themselves in a good read.
-You can also find collections of vinyls, comic and children's books, gift and post cards and other gifts.
-The Haenertsburg Museum where the history of the area is depicted in a categorized display is in the bookshop which spills out onto the veranda and the coffee shop.
+You can also find collections of vinyl’s, comics and children's books, gifts, cards and postcards.

-The bookshops spills over into The Haenertsburg Museum which is predominantly a cultural history museum with one small section on natural history.
+- The bookshop joins The Haenertsburg Museum which is predominantly a cultural history museum with one small section on natural history.
 Professor Louis Changuion, who is a specialist on the Anglo Boer War and other wars, says: “My focus, when researching, collecting and selecting for the museum, was and still is on the village and surrounds only – loosely referred to as ‘The Mountain'”

 1. Pre-1860: Before the White man came